rjw1/bob-api/README.md

 Bob API
 =======

-A fictional API for Bob Walker.
+A fictional API for Bob.